artisansdk/cqrs/readme.md

 The above example changes the password of the user that matches the email address.
 If the email does not match any known user, rather than throwing an exception, we just abort and return `false` instead.
-Had we performed any other write queries then those would have been rolledback.
+Had we performed any other write queries then those would have been rolled back.

 ##### Silencing After Events With Abort